Increase In Accidents

 - Get yourself to a safe area.
 Exchange contact details with the other party, and make a note of the registration number of their vehicle.

 - If there were any witnesses to your accident, try to get their contact details.

 - Report the accident to the police.

 - After leaving the scene of the accident, visit your GP or if your injuries are serious you should visit your nearest Accident and Emergency department.
-You may not suffer symptoms of injury immediately after the accident but it is important that if you do develop any symptoms, which could be in the next 24-48 hours after the accident, you seek medical attention.
+You may not suffer symptoms immediately but it is important that if you develop any symptoms, which could happen in the days following the accident, you seek medical attention.

 - Following your accident, keep a record of the costs you have incurred as a result of your injury by keeping receipts.
 If you take legal action, you may be able to claim these expenses back.